-As of June 28, 2021 the Angell West Emergency/Critical Care (E/CC) service in Waltham is temporarily closed throughout the summer to all besides inpatients.
+As of June 28, 2021 the Angell West Emergency/Critical Care (E/CC) service in Waltham is temporarily closed to all besides inpatients.

 The increase in inpatient volume drove this decision as it allows us to ensure high quality care for our other patients.
 The Angell West E/CC staff will work with the Angell Boston E/CC team to address the record high case load at our Boston location and decrease Emergency service wait times.
 We will reopen our Angell West E/CC to triages when our staff-to-patient volume ratio enables us to do so without impacting patient care.
 Importantly, ALL other specialty services at Angell West in Waltham will continue to serve patients without change (Internal Medicine, Surgery, Avian/Exotic Medicine, Dermatology, Physical Rehabilitation, and Cardiology consults).
 We will continue to hospitalize patients from these services and care for them overnight as needed.
 Specialty services will still offer surgery, procedures and diagnostic imaging (radiographs, ultrasound and CT).